Orezone Intersects 30.86 g/t Au Over 5.00m in Ongoing Oxide Exploration

 About Orezone Gold Corporation

-Orezone Gold Corporation (TSX: ORE OTCQX: ORZCF) is a Canadian mining company operating the open pit Bomboré Gold Mine in Burkina Faso.
+Orezone Gold Corporation OREORZCF is a Canadian mining company operating the open pit Bomboré Gold Mine in Burkina Faso.

 Orezone is focusing on mining and processing the Phase I near surface free-dig oxides at a planned annual throughput of 5.2 million tonnes.
 The Company believes that Bomboré has a significant underlying sulphide resource to support a substantially larger Phase II expansion.
 The Company has recently completed a resource definition drill program, and plans to issue an updated mineral resource, reserve and life of mine plan, as part of this Phase II expansion.
 It is expected that the pending study will be completed in Q3-2023 to be followed by a production decision.